 Click the Storage tab to reveal a detailed breakdown of the storage usage for the selected site.

 The chart at the top shows how much of your Total Plan Storage is in use, including the portion reserved for system use, with the colored segments indicating the relative size of the various data types.
-Out of the allocated storage for your hosting plan, 10GB is used for the Operating System on the Bronze, Silver, and Gold plans.
-If you are on the Platinum hosting plan, 15GB will be allotted to the Operating System.
+Out of the allocated storage for your hosting plan, 10GB is used for System Storage on the Bronze, Silver, and Gold plans.
+If you are on the Platinum hosting plan, 15GB will be allotted to System Storage.
 The chart is refreshed every six hours, but you can manually refresh the data anytime by clicking the refresh icon next to Storage Used.
 See About System Storage below for a detailed breakdown for each hosting plan.

 Your stored data can be broken into three categories: production, staging, and backups.
 Your data exists within these categories either as an actual file or as data added to your WordPress database.